 IMPORTANT NOTE: The message "Unable to connect to the backup engine" is very rarely a network error.
 If you see this message, verify that no other applications are using the same ports CrashPlan needs to function.
 If that does not appear to be an issue, see our Unable to Connect to the Backup Engine article for further troubleshooting.

-Devices running the CrashPlan app that are owned by the same user can be enabled to act as backup destinations for each other.
+Multiple devices registered to the same user can be enabled to act as backup destinations for each other.
 CrashPlan PROe's NAT traversal feature is effective at allowing computer-to-computer backup between clients running on separate LANs.

 You can attempt to re-authenticate with CrashPlan Central if you cannot connect.